metaopt/torchopt/README.md

 ```

 #### OOP API
 TorchOpt also provides OOP API compatible with PyTorch programming style.
-Refer to the notebook [Meta Optimizer](tutorials/3_Meta_Optimizer.ipynb), [Stop Gradient](tutorials/4_Stop_Gradient.ipynb) for more guidances.
+Refer to the example and the notebook [Meta Optimizer](tutorials/3_Meta_Optimizer.ipynb), [Stop Gradient](tutorials/4_Stop_Gradient.ipynb) for more guidances.
 ```python
 # OOP API
 # Define meta and inner parameters